Harmonized Commodity Description and Coding System

 The final two digits within the code are particular to the goods exported (HS-6).

-Only a few countries do not follow the current version of the 3 for the HS-6 level.
-They apply the old version of Harmonized System rather than the new updated version.
+Note that only a few countries do not follow the current version for the HS-6 level, opting instead for an older version of the Harmonized System.

 Harmonized System and Harmonized Tariff Schedule

-The Harmonized Systems (HS) is linked with the Harmonized Tariff Schedule (HTS) of the countries you want to export.
-Depending on the HS code you assign your goods, you will have to pay import duties.
-If you do not apply these codes correctly, your interests may be seized, or you may face penalties.
-Especially where two or more HS codes may be used, you may want to check first with customs in the target country.
+The Harmonized Systems (HS) is linked with the Harmonized Tariff Schedule (HTS) of the countries you wish to export to.
+Depending on the HS code you assign to your goods, you will have to pay import duties.
+If you do not apply these codes correctly, your shipments may be seized, or you may face penalties.
+Especially where two or more HS codes may apply, it's wise to check first with customs in the target country.

-Picking the correct HS code is one thing, but you also need to check local regulations for your product and the best way to get traction in a market because there may be more opportunities than the one importer that wants to buy from you.
+Picking the correct HS code is crucial, but you also need to check local regulations for your product and explore the best strategies for gaining traction in a market because there might be more opportunities than just selling to one importer.

 What's the first step you're going to take?
-Share this post with your friends and family, and leave a comment.
+Share this post with the right person, and leave a comment.

 Comments